awsdocs/aws-secrets-manager-docs/doc_source/intro.md

 ![\[Image NOT FOUND\]](http://docs.aws.amazon.com/secretsmanager/latest/userguide/images/ASM-Basic-Scenario.png)

 1. The database administrator creates a set of credentials on the Personnel database for use by an app called MyCustomApp\.
-The administrator also configures those credentials with the permissions that are required for the app to access the Personnel database\.
+The administrator also configures those credentials with the permissions required for the app to access the Personnel database\.

 1. The database administrator stores those credentials as a secret in Secrets Manager named *MyCustomAppCreds*\.
 The credentials are encrypted and stored within the secret as the *protected secret text*\.